redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Predictive maintenance**

-- Was the measured parameter (noise level, current consumption, etc.) irregular? (not within the [1st percentile...99th percentile] range)
+- Was the measured parameter (noise level, current consumption, etc.) irregular? (not within the [1st percentile...99th percentile] range)?

 - To which values should I set my alerts?